microsoft/vcpkg-docs/vcpkg/consume/classic-mode.md

 ms.date: 8/10/2023
 ms.prod: vcpkg
 ---
-# Install a dependency from a command-line (classic mode)
+# Install a dependency from the command-line (classic mode)

 > [!TIP]
 > See ["Install a dependency from a manifest file"](manifest-mode.md) for the recommended method of installing your
 > dependencies.

 > [!WARNING]
-> Some features are not available in classic mode.
+> Some of vcpkg features are not available in classic mode.

 vcpkg has two operation modes, this article describes how to install packages using classic mode.
 For most users we recommend using manifest mode instead.